Pink Out Event Raises Money for Breast Cancer Research

 After being involved with Swim Across America, Inc., an organization that raises money and awareness for cancer research, prevention, and treatment through swimming-related events, LAC decided to host two “Pink Out” themed swim meets in October 2012 to raise money for breast cancer research.

-All of the North Texas swimming teams were invited to participate in the meets.
-In all, 671 swimmers competed for the prized pink rubber duckies that were given to each heat winner.
+All of the North Texas swim teams were invited to participate in the meets.
+In all, 671 swimmers competed for the prized pink rubber duckies given to each heat winner.
 LAC sold pink T-shirts, swim caps, and rally bands at the meets to aid in the fundraising efforts.

 The Pink Out meets featured a ”Dedication Wall of Ribbons,” where spectators and athletes could donate money in return for a ribbon to hang on the wall, either in remembrance of someone special or in support of someone’s current fight with cancer.